Wednesday, June 25, 2025

 Drug Content:

 R – Wow, so much.
-In the future, it appears oxycotin is an over-the-counter drug, and walking around with an IV-port to fast-track performance-enhancing meds is common.
+In the future, it appears oxytocin is an over-the-counter drug, and walking around with an IV-port to fast-track performance-enhancing meds is common.
+(BTW I appear to have confused oxytocin with oxycodone, which is a controlled substance, my bad).

 Violence: